News: August 2016, Second edition is now available! See buying section for more details.

 - School of Computing Science, University of Glasgow.

 - Centre for Computational Statistics and Machine Learning, University College London.

-- I have started compiling an errata to pick up any errors that fell through the proofing process.
+- I have started compiling an errata to pick up any errors that fell through the proofing process (currently this is relevant to the first edition).
+These errors should be fixed in the second edition.
 Any additions gratefully received!